The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: TBA equations

 From the discussion in the previous subsection, the reader may get the impression that TBA equations of local $\IP^1\times \IP^1$ become essentially trivial in the collimation chamber.
 This is not quite true.
 To arrive at the exact solution (\ref{eq:exact-TBA-solution}) we took two crucial steps: i) we worked in the conformal limit, and in particular on the `Hitchin section' in the sense of \cite{Gaiotto:2009hg}; ii) we chose stability conditions from the fine-tuned stratum (\ref{eq:fine-tuned-stratum}) of the collimation chamber.
 These two conditions underlie the $\IZ_2$ symmetry (\ref{eq:Z2-symmetry}) that led us to the simple exact solution (\ref{eq:exact-TBA-solution}).
 However, relaxing either of these conditions immediately brings back all the complexity that is characteristic of these systems of coupled integral equations.

 Let us consider a deformation of the stability condition away from the fine-tuned stratum, but still belonging to the collimation chamber.
-For a concrete example, see the class of stability conditions $\tilde\CC_1$ discussed in Section \ref{sec:deformation-FTS}.
-The BPS spectrum (\ref{eq:BPS-spectrum}) is organized into `peacock-patterns' as in Figure \ref{fig:peacock-deformed}.
-A consequence of this is the existence of an affine $\IZ$-symmetry on the BPS spectrum.
-Indeed, recalling that (\ref{eq:ReZ}) holds also in $\tilde \CC_1$, acting by (\ref{eq:T-collimation}) on the stability data gives \be \ee Under this action, both the black and the red tower of states in the upper part of Figure \ref{fig:peacock-deformed} simply shift to the right by one unit.
+For a concrete example, see the classes of stability conditions $\CC_1^{(\delta)},\,\CC_1^{(\rho)}$ discussed in Section \ref{sec:deformation-FTS}.
+The BPS spectrum (\ref{eq:BPS-spectrum}) is organized into `peacock patterns' as in Figure \ref{fig:peacock-deformed}.
+A consequence of this is the existence of an affine $\IZ$-symmetry on the BPS spectrum \be \ee Under this action, both the black and the red tower of states in the upper part of Figure \ref{fig:peacock-deformed} simply shift to the right by one unit.
 Towers at the bottom shift left by one unit.
 The states in the middle stay put.
 The BPS spectrum is therefore invariant, in the sense of (\ref{eq:BPS-symmetry}), under the action of $T$ on central charges followed by a relabeling of $\gamma$'s defined in (\ref{eq:T-tau-charge-relabeling}).

 This affine symmetry of the BPS spectrum leads to an interesting constraint for the solutions of TBA equations.
 Indeed, in the conformal limit (and on the Hitchin section) the latter are entirely determined by $\Omega(\gamma)$ and $Z_\gamma$, the same data that defines the BPS spectrum.
 For convenience let us denote a choice of stability condition in $\tilde\CC_1$ by $Z_\gamma$ and let us denote by $\overline{Z_\gamma}$ the image under $T$, while the image under $T^{-1}$ will be denoted by $\underline{Z_\gamma}$.
-We may rewrite (\ref{eq:spectrum-T-shift}) as \be \overline{Z}_{\gamma_1}=Z_{\gamma_1+(\gamma_1+\gamma_2)} \overline{Z}_{\gamma_2}=Z_{\gamma_2-(\gamma_1+\gamma_2)} \,, \ee and similarly for central charges involving $\gamma_3,\gamma_4$.
+We may rewrite (\ref{eq:spectrum-T-shift}) as \be \overline{Z}_{\gamma_1}=Z_{\gamma_1+(\gamma_1+\gamma_2)},\qquad \overline{Z}_{\gamma_2}=Z_{\gamma_2-(\gamma_1+\gamma_2)} \,, \ee and similarly for central charges involving $\gamma_3,\gamma_4$.